cormullion/Karnak.jl/docs/src/basics.md

 A cycle is a path where the start and end vertices are the same - a closed path.
 These are also called **circuits** in some sources.

-You can find all the cycles in a graph (at least, you can find a **basis**, which is a minimal collection of cycles that can be added to make all the cycles) with the `cycle_basis()` function.
+The `cycle_basis()` function finds all the cycles in a graph (at least, a **basis**, which is a minimal collection of cycles that can be added to make all the cycles).
 The result is an array of arrays of vertex numbers.

 ```
 cycles = cycle_basis(g)